AkPuLk0/BC250---Led-Progress/README.md

 Return to Gaming Mode and open Decky Loader again.

-Beta 9 includes a clean-environment fix so `systemctl --user` does not accidentally load Decky's bundled OpenSSL libraries.

 ## 3. Use the Decky panel

-1. Open the SteamOS Quick Access menu.
+1. Open the Quick Access menu.
 2. Open Decky Loader.
 3. Select **Steam Download RGB**.
 4. Use **Automatic service** to enable or disable automatic startup.